sheryl-ai/MetaPred/README.md

 * LSTM
 * CNN

-which can be used in any sort of sequence modeling, especially EHRs, directly.
+which can be used in any sort of sequence modeling, especially for EHRs data, directly.

 ### How to Run
 To run MetaPred on EHR data, you need to revise the learning settings in main.py and the network hyperparameters in model.py.
 Then run the shell script metapred.sh.